lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Jul.
 2019\] One paper was accepted by ACM IMWUT, which was presented in Ubicomp 2019.

 \[Mar.
-2019\] One paper was accepted by ACM MobiHoc 2019, which was collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
+2019\] One paper was accepted by ACM MobiHoc 2019.
+[//]: # (which was collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
 Hao and I are the co-first authors of this work.
-Congratulations!
+Congratulations!)

 \[Feb.
 2019\] Our work on &quot;Lip Reading-based User authentication through Acoustic Sensing on Smartphones&quot; has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).